-PITC Institute is located at 827 Glenside Avenue, Wyncote, Pennsylvania in a newly renovated facility consisting of approximately 25,000 square feet of classrooms, laboratories, and offices in a commercial district easily accessible by automobile and public transportation.
+PITC Institute is located at 827 Glenside Avenue, Wyncote, Pennsylvania, approximately 25,000 square feet of classrooms, laboratories, and offices in a commercial district easily accessible by automobile and public transportation.
 The campus consists of three buildings.
-Building A houses the Admissions staff and Building B contains administrative offices for the staff and faculty.
-Building C is the classroom and laboratory center including additional faculty offices.
-The attached schematic illustrates the numerous classrooms and laboratories.
+Building A houses the Admissions staff and Building D contains administrative offices and classrooms.
+Building C is the classroom and laboratory center.

 PITC Institute provides students with "state of the art" classrooms and laboratories.
-Classrooms and laboratories are dedicated for each program of study.
 Each classroom and laboratory is supplied with program-specific student learning equipment.
-The Practical Nursing program also uses patient simulation laboratories.
+The Practical Nursing program uses patient simulation laboratories.
 In these labs, instructors teach students the use of diagnostic and patient care equipment.